 I’m unsure of whether this should be a blog post or an article, so I’ll probably make it both.
-I’ve probably written most of it before in Stack Overflow answers, but as I couldn’t find anything when I was looking earlier (to answer a question about Stack Overflow answers) I figured it was time to write something in a medium I had more control over.
+I’ve probably written most of it before in Stack Overflow answers, but as I couldn’t find anything when I was looking earlier (to answer a question about Stack Overflow answers – now deleted, so only available for those over 10k rep) I figured it was time to write something in a medium I had more control over.

 This is not a guide to getting huge amounts of reputation on Stack Overflow.
 As it happens, following the guidelines here is likely to result in decent rep, but I’m sure there are various somewhat underhand ways of gaining reputation without actually being helpful.
 In other words, I’m not going to explain how you might game the system, but just share my views on how to work with the system for the benefit of all involved.
 A lot of this isn’t specific to Stack Overflow, but some of the advice isn’t applicable to some forums.

 Hypocrisy warning: I’m not going to claim I always follow everything in this list.
 I try, but that’s not the same thing – and quite often time pressures will compromise the quality of an answer.
 Oh, and don’t read anything into the ordering here.
 It’s how it happened to come out, that’s all.

 All too often I’ve written what I thought was a great answer… only to reread the question and find out that it wasn’t going to help the questioner at all.

 Now, questions are often written pretty badly, leaving out vital information, being vague about the problem, including lots of irrelevant code but leaving out the crucial bit which probably contains the bug, etc. It’s at least worth commenting on the question to ask for more information, but just occasionally you can apply psychic debugging to answer the question anyway.
 If you do have to make assumptions when writing an answer, state them explicitly.
 That will not only reduce the possibility of miscommunication, but will also point out the areas which need further clarification.